FAQ

 We recommend online reservations for classes after 18:00 or classes that are taught in our Moon room.

-Our library is a treasure trove of inspiring yoga classes, all recorded at Yyoga.
-With multiple styles and intensity levels to choose from, you’re sure to find a class that suits your needs and preferences.
+Our digital library is a treasure trove of inspiring yoga classes, all recorded at Yyoga.
+With a wide range of styles and intensity levels, you’re sure to find sessions that suit your needs and preferences.

-To gain access to our library, simply make sure you have a valid pass by clicking on the link provided here.
+To access the library, simply ensure you have a valid pass by clicking the link here.

 Please read our Terms and Conditions to learn about these possibilities.